 Our Kirk Session is regularly updated on changes and developments made by The Church of Scotland Safeguarding Team, and discusses various aspects of safeguarding, emphasising our deep concern for the well-being of all young people and adults at risk.

 As well as courses for volunteers, Gordon Presbytery organises training courses for Safeguarding Co-ordinators, Safeguarding Panel members and Kirk Sessions.
-Skene Parish Church ensures that all church members, involved with safeguarding, have attended the appropriate training.
+Kingshill Parish Church ensures that all church members, involved with safeguarding, have attended the appropriate training.

 It is the duty of everyone to seek advice or take action if they become aware of a child protection issue anywhere.

 If you have a concern about a church matter -

 Contact one of the Safeguarding Co-ordinators by sending a confidential email to:

 If the matter is urgent and you think a crime is being committed: